 A. Yes you can.
 In fact, you have to take them out to eat and drink anything other than water.
 It also means that if you have an event such as a job interview you can remove them.
 The aim is to wear them 22 hours a day.
 Click on the following link to read about a typical day with Invisalign braces.

-A. As with any orthodontic treatment this varies by the problem being treated.
+A. As with any orthodontic treatment the question how long does Invisalign take really depends on the problem being treated.
 Some minor cases take less than 6 months, more complex cases can take up to two years.
-Only a specialist provider can give you an indication of how long your treatment will take.
+Only a specialist provider can give you an indication of how long your Invisalign treatment will take.
+On average it’s around a year, the same time as for metal braces.

 A. My company pays around half of mine (MBF in Australia) however it varies by insurance company.
-Usually if your insurance covers orthodontics it covers Invisalign but check with you insurer.
+Usually if your insurance covers orthodontics it covers Invisalign but check with your insurer.

 A. My orthodontist is in Brisbane, Australia and is called Dr Brett Kerr.
 His website is here but sadly, he has recently retired and isn’t taking new cases….